I love to tinker with vichyssoise, a classic cold French soup. (I can even spell it.) In this

 Makes 6 cups (1.5 L).

-- I prefer using milk instead of the traditional cream, as the potato makes the soup thick and creamy enough.
+Kitchen Secrets: In this soup, I prefer to use milk instead of the traditional cream, which overwhelms the palate.
+The potatoes make the soup thick and creamy enough.

-- For vichyssoises, I prefer yellow-flesh potatoes, which are starchy without being gluey.
-The best-known kind are Yukon golds.
+Shopping Cart: For vichyssoises, I recommend yellow-flesh potatoes, which are starchy without being gluey.
+The best-known kind are Canada’s own Yukon golds.